mrteeson94/paper-scissors-rock/README.md

 ## Content

-* HTML: to provide an interface for users while playing the game
+* HTML: provides the skeleton backbone of the interface for users while playing the game
+* CSS: Making the game more appealing to your eyes and *hopefully* not burn them

 * Javascript: responsible for all the game's logic